Use combined experience and brainpower to create a business turnaround strategy.

 Since what is meant by ‘qualified lead’ and what is considered by sales to be ‘enough’ may not be defined, this statement alone might generate a lot of healthy debate amongst sales and marketing managers.

 If a management team could agree that this statement was true for their operation, then it could be said that the business was as good as it could possibly be in this respect.
 Perfection is hard to attain.
 This is likely to be a rare circumstance.

 If we were to define merely ‘good performance’ the compliance statement might read: “Marketing generates enough qualified leads and enquiries to make a worthwhile contribution to sales success”.

 In the ‘Get to Great’ system this would be known as the 75% answer and represents top quartile performance.

-Once again we have a resolvable difficulty with definition of terms.
-Ideally, the terms ‘qualified’ and ‘worthwhile’ need defining for a management team to reach compliance consensus.
+Once again we have a resolvable difficulty with the definition of terms.
+Ideally, the terms ‘qualified’ and ‘worthwhile’ need defining for a management team to reach a compliance consensus.

 In the ‘Get to Great’ system this would be known as the 50% answer.
 It represents the average or most commonly found circumstances for the heading.
 The statement should more or less reflect the norm.